 Ask your 2nd Grader:

-- What is the difference between a map and a globe?
+– What is the difference between an introduction and a topic sentence?

 What 2nd Graders Are Learning Next Week:

 Wit and Wisdom Module 3: Civil Rights Heroes